Family of Colorado victim: A void 'that won't be filled' - WTMJ

 Associated Press

 BOULDER, Colo.
-(AP) — Survivors of a grocery worker who died in the shooting that killed 10 people at a Colorado supermarket said Wednesday they’re still trying to understand that she’s gone — forever — as authorities disclosed no new details about what’s expected to be a months-long investigation.
+(AP) — A relative and a friend of a grocery worker who died in the shooting that killed 10 people at a Colorado supermarket said Wednesday they’re still trying to take in that she’s gone — forever — as authorities disclosed no new details about an anticipated months-long investigation.

 The grocery worker, Rikki Olds, 25, was slain inside the King Soopers market Monday.
-Her uncle, Robert Olds, and a co-worker, Carlee Lough, told reporters Rikki was an ebullient soul who wanted to be a nurse, but that her backup plan was to work her way up to store manager.
+Her uncle, Robert Olds, and a co-worker, Carlee Lough, told reporters Rikki was an ebullient soul who wanted to be a nurse.
+Her backup plan was to work her way up to store manager.

 They said she made sure her fellow frontline workers were happy in their jobs, dancing if needed to lift their spirits.